hospitaljobsin/hospitaljobsin/README.md

 # TODO: E2E: call python scripts from playwright during global setup and teardown, to seed and delete the test data in database.
+- add a new e2e docker compose service called playwright and run that service itself (with a docker container) this will skip the need to install playwright binaries every time (checkout fullstack-fastapi-example for reference)